All Episodes

 We rejoin it in progress.

-People are more likely to socialize within co-ed flux.
+Thanks to greater equality between the sexes, people are more likely to socialize within co-ed flux.

-Whether the eroticization of friendship ruins the essential bond, whether sex between two people within a friendship mob threatens to destroy the entire chemistry of the mob.
+They have to figure out how to handle sexual tension within the group, whether the eroticization of friendship ruins the essential bond, whether sex between two people within a friendship mob threatens to destroy the entire chemistry of the mob.

-Finally, there is the question of whether group friendships are more or less satisfying than one-on-one bosom buddy relationships.
+Finally, there is the question of whether group friendships are more or less satisfying than one-on-one bosom-buddy relationships.

 In an age of Facebook and Twitter networks and geolocation apps, are people trading flexibility and convenience for true commitment?